Bhumika-Shetty/AdFame/README.md

 ## AdFame

 <!--
 Discuss: Value proposition: Your will propose a machine learning system that can be used in an existing business or service.
 (You should not propose a system in which a new business or service would be developed around the machine learning system.)
 Describe the value proposition for the machine learning system.
-What’s the (non-ML) status quo used in the business or service?
+What's the (non-ML) status quo used in the business or service?
 What business metric are you going to be judged on?
-(Note that the “service” does not have to be for general users; you can propose a system for a science problem, for example.)
+(Note that the "service" does not have to be for general users; you can propose a system for a science problem, for example.)
 -->